zuplo/docs/docs/articles/environment-variables.md

 Environment variables can be configuration or secrets.
 While all values are stored encrypted at rest, only non-secret values can be read.
-Secrets are write-only, meaning the value cannot be retrieved once it is set.
+Secrets are write-only, meaning the value can't be retrieved once it's set.

 ## Environment Variable Editor